illgottencranes/atxxi_practice_data/README.md

 - date, opponent, comp - the calendar date and opponent, and the comp number

 - opponent_ship - The opponent’s ship.
 NB: If the opponent changed a ship between rounds and this was recorded, BOTH ships will be listed in the same line, separated by a comma.
-Because of how the opponent_ship variable is generated, a ban analysis should use the object named “all_opponent_comps” instead, filtered for round 1.
+Because of how the opponent_ship variable is generated, this table should not be used for analysis.

 - opp_bans1, opp_bans2, opp_bans3 - The opponent’s bans for the comp.
+Bans will be addressed more as their own thing later.

 ## 3.5 - Ship success rates